-According to the Motor Insurer’s Bureau, back in 2018, they received over 26,000 uninsured driver compensation claims.
+According to the Motor Insurer’s Bureau, they received over 26,000 uninsured driver claims in 2018.
 This equates to a person being injured every 20 minutes in the UK by uninsured drivers.
 They also reveal that 130+ people are killed on UK roads by uninsured or untraceable drivers.
 And they reported in early 2020 that the police seized its two millionth uninsured vehicle, which demonstrates how many cars remain uninsured in the UK.

 Regarding the economic impact of crashes caused by untraced or uninsured drivers, the Government’s figures for the average value of prevention of road traffic injuries compared against MIB’s recorded rates for incidents indicate that uninsured or untraceable drivers could cost £1.8 billion per year.
 These costs include medical care, emergency services, property damage and loss of productivity.

 It is also thought that uninsured driving costs the insurance industry approximately £400m per year.
 This cost is funded by those who do pay their insurance premiums.

 In this section of our uninsured driver compensation claims guide, let’s look at some relevant legislation that might apply.